iMi-digital/imi_mm_changelanguage/README.md

 Installation
 ------------

-Install the module as usual using the Contao extension respository in the backend.
+Install the module as usual using the composer client with the module name `imi/imi_mm_changelanguage` in the backend.

 Configuration
 -------------